mickiedd/carnd_t1p4/writeup.md

 The equation for radius of curvature is:
 ![alt text][image5]

-First I calculate the center of the output image, and then I calculate the center of the boundary, at last I get the offset of these two center, that is the vehicle position with respect to center.
+First I calculate the center of the output image, and then I calculate the center of the boundary, at last I get the offset of these two center multiple by the factor that from pixels space to meters space, that is the vehicle position with respect to center.

 #### 6. Warp the detected lane boundaries back onto the original image.